CI/CD & Deployment Strategy

 Change Sets: When They Are Still OK

 Change sets are the legacy deployment mechanism.
-In a CTA scenario, you may encounter orgs still using them.
+CTA scenarios may describe orgs still relying on them.

 When Change Sets Are Acceptable